KnowEnG/Data_Cleanup_Pipeline/README.md

   4. checks if the user spreadsheet only contains real value.
 If not, rejects it.
   5. phenotype data check:
-    1. for every single drug, drops NA in phenotype data and intersects its header with the header spreadsheet to check if there is common columns left.
-If not, removes this drug from phenotype.
+    1. for every single drug, drops NA in phenotype data and intersects its header with the header spreadsheet to check if there is common columns (>=2) left.
+If not, removes this drug from phenotype data.
     2. for t_test, checks if the phenotype contains only value 0, 1 or NAN.
     3. for pearson test, checks if the phenotype contains only real value or NAN.
   6. checks if the gene name in user spreadsheet contains NA value.
 If so, removes the row.